AtilioA/BG3-MCM/wiki.md

 ## Closing words

 I hope this documentation has provided you with a clear understanding of how to integrate MCM into your mod.
 If you have any suggestions or encountered any points of confusion or errors, no matter how small or mundane, please let me know [on the Nexus page](https://www.nexusmods.com/baldursgate3/mods/9162) or on Discord ([BG3MC](https://discord.com/invite/bg3mods)).
 I'm keen on ensuring MCM has excellent design and documentation.
-I also hope MCM enhances your development experience and provides a better experience for your users!
+I also hope MCM enhances not only your development experience but also provides a better experience for your users too!

 I'd like to thank the community again for their support and feedback, as well as the mod authors who have integrated MCM into their mods.
 It's been awesome to see what you've been building with it so far.